Rafael Crivellaro

-Rafael Schuler Crivellaro (born 18 February 1989) is a Brazilian professional footballer who plays as an attacking midfielder for Jamshedpur in the Indian Super League.
+Rafael Schuler Crivellaro (born 18 February 1989) is a Brazilian professional footballer who plays as an attacking midfielder.

 Career

 Born in Porto Alegre, Crivellaro youth development was spent at Internacional and Empoli.
 In 2009, he joined, Sociedade Esportiva e Recreativa Caxias do Sul competing in the third tier.
 From there, he moved to Guaratinguetá making his professional debut on 19 October 2010 in a match against Icasa.

 Crivellaro joined Vitória Guimarães in January 2011, being loaned to Trofense for the 2011-12 season on 26 August 2011.
-The following year, he returned to Guimarães, competing in their first team, but also having short stints in their reserve-side, winning an award in November 2014 for SJPF Segunda Liga Player of the Month.
+The following year, he returned to Guimarães, competing in their first team, but also having short stints in their reserve side, winning an award in November 2014 for SJPF Segunda Liga Player of the Month.